ChicagoDSA/chapter-website/_campaigns/en/lift-the-ban.md

 - Repeal the Rent Control Preemption Act of 1997
 - Establish rent control for Chicago residents
+- Cancel rents and mortgages
+- Build tenant unions citywide
-- Guarantee affordable, accessible housing for all
+- Guarantee housing as a human right rather than a commodity
 {% endcapture %}
 {% include comp-note.html content=demands %}

-The Lift the Ban Coalition consists of more than 30 community groups that believe rent control is a necessary first step in taking back power from wealthy developers, curbing gentrification and displacement, and tackling Illinois’ housing crisis.
-As a member of the coalition, Chicago DSA runs multiple pressure campaigns on local and state politicans, in addition to conducting broad public outreach.
+As part of the Chicago Tenants Movement, Chicago DSA fights alongside tenants directly organizing for justice and fair treatment from their landlords.
+And, as part of the Lift the Ban Coalition, we fight to establish rent control statewide as a necessary first step in taking back power from wealthy developers, curbing gentrification and displacement, and tackling Illinois' housing crisis.

-## Get involved

-Attend a campaign meeting to learn how you can help Lift the Ban phonebank neighbors, run community outreach, and develop legislative strategies.
+As a member of these coalitions, Chicago DSA runs pressure campaigns on local and state politicians, specific landlords, and other representatives of the ruling class.
+We also participate in mass outreach, community defense, and direct tenant organizing.

-{% include comp-button.html text="Find an upcoming event" link="https://teamup.com/ksc3uaa38o41o2vz8o?view=a" %}
+{% include comp-button.html text="Get involved" link="https://actionnetwork.org/forms/housing-justice-sign-up-and-interest-form/" %}